osisoft/OSI-Samples-OCS/basic_samples/SDS/JavaScript/NodeJS/README.md

-﻿# SDS JavaScript Example using NodeJS
+﻿# Sequential Data Store NodeJS Sample

+**Version:** 1.0.9

 [![Build Status](https://dev.azure.com/osieng/engineering/_apis/build/status/product-readiness/OCS/SDS_NodeJs?branchName=master)](https://dev.azure.com/osieng/engineering/_build/latest?definitionId=924&branchName=master)

-## Building a Client to make REST API Calls to the SDS Service.
+## Building a Client to make REST API Calls to the SDS Service

 This sample demonstrates how SDS REST APIs are invoked using JavaScript.
 By examining the code, you will see how to establish a connection to SDS, obtain an authorization token, obtain an SdsNamespace, create an SdsType and SdsStream, and how to create, read, update, and delete values in SDS.
 It has the following dependencies: